adrianharabula/condr/README.md

 ## The app

-Tell us your wishes and we'll help you decide!
-ConDr gives you sugsgestions whether to buy or not a product you are looking for by searching through our database.
+**Tell us your wishes and we'll help you decide!** ConDr gives you suggestions whether to buy or not a product you are looking for by searching through our database.

 ## Contributing